truenas/documentation/content/TrueNASUpgrades/_index.md

 See the [Documentation Archive](https://www.truenas.com/docs/archive/) for content related to these releases.

 ## Release Schedules

-Upcoming releases are listed by software and anticipated date.

 Individual releases within a major version are labeled in this section as:
 * **Early** - public release of a unstable version that is either not feature complete or has more testing cycles planned.